-The Assistant Chief Executive (Business Support) is responsible for the preparation of the Partnership's statement of accounts in accordance with proper practice as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 ("the Code of Practice").
+The Assistant Chief Executive (Business Support) is responsible for the preparation of the Partnership's statement of accounts in accordance with proper practice as required by legislation and as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 ("the Code of Practice").

-In preparing this statement of accounts, the Assistant Chief Executive (Business Support) has:
+In preparing these annual accounts, the Assistant Chief Executive (Business Support) has:

-- selected suitable accounting policies and applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Code of Practice on Local Authority Accounting in the UK; - kept proper accounting records that were up to date; and - taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- Selected suitable accounting policies and applied them - Made judgements and estimates that were reasonable and prudent; - Complied with legislation; - Complied with the Code of Practice on Local Authority Accounting in the UK; - Kept proper accounting records that were up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.